 As a relatively new franchise, the Tampa Bay Lightning is already one of the NHL’s most prosperous franchises.
 The Lightning have won a slew of Stanley Cups and have perennially made the postseason.
-Steven Stamkos leads in many Tampa Bay Lightning team stats as he is just one of many Hall of Fame-caliber players that have graced the franchise.
+Steven Stamkos leads in many Tampa Bay Lightning team stats, as he is just one of the many Hall of Fame-caliber players who have graced the franchise.

-As one of the best-run franchises, bettors will find Tampa Bay with short NHL odds whether it’s in the outrights or the pre-game moneyline.
+As one of the best-run franchises, bettors will find Tampa Bay with short NHL odds, whether it’s in the outrights or in the pre-game moneyline.
 It’s not often you find the Lightning as an underdog unless they are in a rebuild, which hasn’t happened frequently.

 - 3x Stanley Cups